harshaltilay/ExpenseJournal/README.md

     <img src="hisaab.jpg" alt="Logo" width="320" height="660">
   </a>

-This is two screens only app, but good enough for having insight on Architectural Pattern
+This is two screens only app, but serve its purpose good enough for having insight on CLEAN Architecture.
 1) Profile screen where user set his name and mention daily, weekly and monthly max spending targets.
 2) Main screen that constantly shows user his daily, weekly, monthly spending details and whether the limits set is exceeded or not...

-###  To understand this project You must be familiar with...
+## You must be familiar with...

 1) Kotlin
 2) Generics